Childhood Lead Exposure: Blood Lead Testing: MNPH Data Access - MN Dept. of Health

 Children tested by 3 years of age.
 Source: MDH Blood Lead Information System.

-Most recently, about 70% of children born in 2016 were tested around the time of their 1-year well-child visit (9-18 months) and just under 50% were tested around the time of their 2-year well-child visit (18-36 months).
+In recent years, about 70% of children were tested around the time of their 1-year well-child visit (9-18 months) and about 45% were tested around the time of their 2-year well-child visit (18-36 months).
 Only about a third of children (36%) were tested at both their 1- and 2-year well-child visits.

 MDH guidelines recommend screening children who are at risk for lead exposure at both one and two years of age.
 At-risk children aged three to six who have not been previously screened should also be screened.
 Children tested at one year of age should be tested again at two years even if the blood lead level was low at the one-year test since risk behaviors related to lead exposure change as a child develops.
 In Minnesota, about half of children tested around one year of age are tested again at two years.